 Thinking that the candidate is lucky to get a response from you or that she/he needs to adapt to you is wrong.
 Actually, for a few years, this is the opposite.

-Indeed, the shortage of talents and skilled workers increased the demand and the competition between companies.
+Indeed, the shortage of talent and skilled workers increased the demand and the competition between companies.
 They now need to adapt to the candidates to be able to keep long-term contact, not the opposite.

 A good presentation of your company and the job on all channels